Gregory D. Prysock

 Greg Prysock was raised in Florida and attended the University of Florida, where he received his Bachelor of Science degree in 1991.
 He then attended the University of Florida College of Law, graduating with honors in 1995.

 Mr. Prysock began his legal career working for a statewide civil trial defense firm, specializing in medical malpractice, nursing home, catastrophic personal injury and wrongful death cases.
 In 1999, he joined Morgan & Morgan and began pursuing claims on behalf of clients injured by the negligence of others.
 Since joining the firm, he has represented hundreds of clients and their families helped them obtain multiple verdicts in excess of a million dollars.

-Mr. Prysock is rated AV-Preeminent by Martindale-Hubbell, the oldest attorney rating system in the United Stated.
+Mr. Prysock is rated AV-Preeminent by Martindale-Hubbell, the oldest attorney rating system in the United States.
 An AV-Preeminent designation is the highest available and is “a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.”
-He was also recently selected by his peers to join the American Board of Trial Advocates (ABOTA), a national association of experienced trial lawyers and judges dedicated to the preservation and promotion of the civil jury trial and elevating the standards of integrity, honor, ethics, civility, and courtesy in the legal profession.
+He was also selected by his peers to join the American Board of Trial Advocates (ABOTA), a national association of experienced trial lawyers and judges dedicated to the preservation and promotion of the civil jury trial and elevating the standards of integrity, honor, ethics, civility, and courtesy in the legal profession.

 - Personal Injury

 - Product Liability